ndecesare/bonobos_homework/README.md

 4. Navigate to the app folder via the command line.
 Run the following command: <code>export FLASK_APP=main.py</code><br>

-5. While still in the app folder, run the following command: flask run.
+5. While still in the app folder, run the following command:

+<code>flask run</code>

 This will activate the application.
 To view the application, open a web browser and navigate to the following URL: http://127.0.0.1:5000

 <h1>EXPLANATION OF APPROACH</h1>